eazyapps/eazyfields-airtable-app/README.md

 # Superfields

-Create Airtable fields with pre-populated values for:
+Create Airtable fields with pre-populated options for:

-- Country, month or weekday, with support for choosing the language for field values
+- Country, month or weekday, with support for choosing the language for options

-- Year - specifying the selection range
+- Year - specifying the options range

-- Time - specifying the selection range and gap between selections
+- Time - specifying the options range and gap between options

 ## Implementation Details